 - Age and Activity: Time is our enemy, especially in this digital age, and there are two dates you need to consider to determine the functionality of the material.
 First, when was the last time the document was updated?
-If it was more than two years (and as a marketer, I feel I’m being extremely generous here), then it’s likely out-of-date.
-Even if your team is using this tool, it’s time for an update or at least a thorough review.
+If it was more than two years (and as a marketer, I’m being extremely generous here), then it’s likely out-of-date.
+Even if your team uses this tool, it’s time for an update or at least a thorough review.
 Next, when was the last time someone downloaded or accessed the document?
 Some platforms allow easy access to this insight.
 If your storage system does not, you’ll have to find this out manually by asking your team.

-- Multiple Versions: Often the multiple versions debacle is a shortcut solution to updating ineffective or dated materials.
+- Multiple Versions: Often, the multiple versions debacle is a shortcut solution to updating ineffective or dated materials.
 This usually means your salesperson wants to use this tool, but it doesn’t entirely provide them with the right information.
 Your salesperson might find 80% of the information useful, but the other 20% is irrelevant or no longer a sales offering.
-I’ve actually seen inventory lists of at least 100 materials, many with three or four versions of the same document, resulting in a couple hundred different tools available to your team.
+I’ve actually seen inventory lists of at least 100 materials, many with three or four versions of the same document, resulting in a couple of hundred different tools available to your team.
 Who has time to sort through that and make their prospect meetings?

 - Off-Brand: Have you recently gone through a rebrand?
 Or maybe not so recently?
 Sometimes companies tweak their brand multiple times over the years.
 I’ve seen organizations using sales materials with three different logos - their 90s look, early 2000s, and current update.
 This red flag is easy to identify.
 If it’s not on-brand with your current messaging and visual identity, it’s time for an update.